 Often, it requires a client plug-in (ActiveX) control to be installed in the background.
 Plus, integration with web-based systems remains limited because the program in question is still just a desktop application, after all… albeit with extra layers tacked on to enable functionality over the internet.

 There are also security risks with incorrectly implemented Citrix servers; Since remote desktop access to Citrix servers requires different permission levels for different users, there is the potential for unauthorized access to certain files on a Microsoft Windows file server.

 Meanwhile, one disadvantage is the required standardization of browsers across the company to ensure a consistent user experience.
-Another is the web in general to ensure a user experience to begin with.
-Whereas web-enabled applications are based on desktop versions, web-based applications are based on, well, you guessed it.
+Another is the web in general to ensure a user experience, to begin with.
+Whereas web-enabled applications are based on desktop versions, web-based applications are based on, well, you guessed it, the internet!
 If the internet goes down, so too does the app.

-That being said, functioning internet is pretty much a pre-requisite to running a business these days, and web-based applications are generally considered to be more cost-effective relative to their web-enabled cousins.
-For example, because the application runs directly in a browser, there are no additional applications to install.
+That being said, a functioning internet connection is pretty much a prerequisite to running a business these days, and web-based applications are generally considered to be more cost-effective relative to their web-enabled cousins, as the application runs directly in a browser.

 Web-based applications can be hosted by the vendor, as in the classic Software-as-a-Service model, or the client, with several potential arrangements out there.
 This plays further into the notion that the web-based approach benefits from superior flexibility.
 Up-front and subscription-based pay schemes exist (although, in terms of hard cash doled out, both tend to even out over time).

 Another advantage is that web-based applications can integrate near-seamlessly with the vast ecosystem of other web apps such as Salesforce CRM, Documentum, and cloud-based storage because they are cut from the same technological cloth.